flagbase/flagbase/www/content/blog/2023-03-05-intro-to-advance-deployments-using-feature-flags.md

 Traffic is directed between these two environments in order to test out new features or fixes before rolling them out to all users.

 However, this strategy still has a problem: all users would be affected if there's some bad code in either environment.
+All new features that were released would have to be rolled back, even if it was just one feature causing the issue.

 ![Blue/Green Deployment Problems](/assets/blog/intro-to-advance-deployments-using-feature-flags/blue-green-deployments-problems.png)